zenith110/Gofetch/README.md

 # gofetchscraper
-Command Line Interface web scraper for the site gofetch.pictures
+Command Line Interface web scraper for the site gofetch.pictures Uses Microsoft's Azure for cloud, and PostgreSQL for database

 How to use:
 1) create info and dblogin json files and load them in(either locally or on the cloud)